zencart/documentation/content/user/upgrading/detailed_upgrading.md

 #### Types of File Differences
 There will be many differences:

-- language defines for displayed text - those will be simple to carry forward.
+- language defines for displayed text - once your language files are in the [array based format](/user/localization/158_language_files/), those will be simple to carry forward.
+If you are going from define based (Zen Cart 1.5.7 or older) language files to the array based format, it's more work, and the recommendation is to start with only [basic language customizations](/user/localization/basic_158_language_customizations/).
 - actual programming/code differences -- for these you will need to make detailed notes in order to carry over those changes to the new version.
 - plugins/addons you've installed -- these often contain numerous programming changes, and may not be fully compatible with the newer Zen Cart release or a newer PHP version.
 Be sure to check if there's a more up to date version of a plugin you are using during an upgrade.